puppetlabs/puppet-docs/source/puppet/5.5/types/schedule.md

-Note that the period defines how often a given resource will get applied but not when; if you would like to restrict the hours that a given resource can be applied (e.g., only at night during a maintenance window), then use the `range` attribute.
+Note that the period defines how often a given resource will get applied but not when; if you would like to restrict the hours that a given resource can be applied (for instance, only at night during a maintenance window), then use the `range` attribute.

 If the provided periods are not sufficient, you can provide a value to the *repeat* attribute, which will cause Puppet to